State Emergency Relief Program (SER)

 Applying for SER

 To apply for SER, submit an application to the Michigan Department of Health and Human Services (MDHHS).
 The application process takes around 10 days to complete.
-One way to apply is online through the MDHHS website, MI Bridges.
+The preferred way to apply is online through the MDHHS website, MI Bridges.
 However, if you need immediate help you can also apply in person at your local MDHHS office.
-Your local MDHHS office will give you an application form, but it may be easier to print an application form and fill it out completely before going to MDHHS.
+Your local MDHHS office will give you an application form, but it may be easier to print the form and fill it out completely before going to MDHHS.
 Explain your emergency to your MDHHS specialist.
 The MDHHS specialist is the only person who can determine whether you are eligible for SER.

 When you apply, you will be asked to prove important parts of your application.
 This means you may have to show documents like birth certificates, social security cards, state ID cards, driver licenses, or passports.
 You may also need to take documents that show your income and expenses, like bank statements and proof of rent (such as a lease).
 These expense documents must be less than 30 days old.
+You will typically have 10 days to provide these documents to MDHHS.

 If you have a question about whether or not you are eligible for SER, or if you feel you have been wrongly denied or aren't getting the right amount, you may be able to get help from the Counsel and Advocacy Law Line.
 This is a free legal aid hotline.
 To find out if they can help you, apply online or call 1-888-783-8190 Monday - Thursday, 9am - 5pm, or Friday, 9am - 1pm.
+You may also use the Guide to Legal Help to find a legal services office near you.